lsulibraries/ldl_metadata_docs/ldl_metadata_guidelines.md

 #### NonSort
 - __Definition:__ Any initial article that should not be used for alphabetical arrangement or database searches.

-- __Usage Notes:__ Use for articles or punctuation that fall at the beginning of the title.
+- __Instruction:__ Use for articles or punctuation that fall at the beginning of the title.
 Do not duplicate the contents of `<nonSort>` within the `<title>` subelement.

 #### SubTitle
 - __Definition:__ The remainder of title information following the core title.

-- __Usage Notes:__ A colon and space will be inserted automatically in the display, and do not need to be entered.
+- __Instruction:__ A colon and space will be inserted automatically in the display, and do not need to be entered.

 ### Attributes